781flyingdutchman/background_downloader/README.md

 ### Using callbacks

 Instead of listening to the `updates` stream you can register a callback for status updates, and/or a callback for progress updates.
-This may be the easiest way if you want different callbacks for different groups - see [below](#grouping-tasks).
+This may be the easiest way if you want different callbacks for different [groups](#grouping-tasks).

 The `TaskStatusCallback` receives the `Task` and the updated `TaskStatus`, so a simple callback function is:
 ```